GoogleChromeLabs/tooling.report/tests/code-splitting/subtests/between-workers/index.md

 ---
 title: Between workers
 importance: 1
-shortDesc: 'One for ‘index’, one for ‘worker’, and one for shared.'
+shortDesc: 'Can bundles be shared between the main thread and workers?'
 ---

 **index.js**